Contents

 What Is An Auspice Agreement?

-An Auspice Agreement is a written agreement between an Auspicor (e.g. a Production Company) where they will receive and manage money from a Funding Body (a bank, sponsor or other lender).
-This will be done on behalf of the Auspicee (who may be a theatre collective the group of playwrights, actors, directors, lighting and stage hands that come together to put on the show, for example), usually for a fee.
+An Auspice Agreement is a written contract between an Auspicor (for example, a Production Company) that agrees to receive and manage funds from a Funding Body (such as a bank, sponsor or other lender) on behalf of the Auspicee.
+The Auspicee might be a theatre collective, a group of playwrights, actors, directors, lighting technicians and stage hands coming together to put on a show, and they usually pay a fee for this service.
+This arrangement is particularly suited for projects where forming a separate legal entity might be impractical.

 An Example Of An Auspice Agreement